lmfit/uncertainties/doc/index.rst

 The :doc:`tech_guide` gives advanced technical details.

+.. only:: html

    A :download:`PDF version <_build/latex/uncertaintiesPythonPackage.pdf>`
    of the documentation is also available.

-In addition to this web documentation, the pydoc_ gives access to many of the documentation strings included in the code.
+In addition to this web documentation, the pydoc_ command gives access to many of the documentation strings included in the code.

 .. index:: license